-Prerequisites: Completion of previous course or equivalent Other:

-Students in grades 10 -12 may have the option of earning college credit through EvCC.
-See the Learning Options for Students section on page 17 for more information about the College in the High School program.
+Prerequisites: Completion of previous course or equivalent Other: Students may have the option of earning college credit through CiHS.
+See the Learning Options for Students section on page 17 for more information about the CiHS program.

 Students develop their ability to communicate in German through interpersonal speaking and writing, presentational speaking and writing, and interpretive reading and listening.
 They broaden their knowledge of the cultures associated with the language and gain the ability and confidence to communicate creatively about complex topics.
 Students are expected to use German as their primary language in the classroom.
 A variety of resources are used, including written texts, songs, art works, films, and other media.